Early Prime Day Deals: Leggings from Alo Yoga, Adidas, Calvin Klein

-Early Prime Day Deals: Leggings from Alo Yoga, Adidas, Calvin Klein, & More
+Early Prime Day Deals: Leggings from Alo Yoga, Adidas, Skechers, & More

-This last year saw a big wardrobe shift.
-From coast to coast, high-waisted leggings are the new high-waisted jeans as work and workouts transitioned to work from home and home workouts.
-While we're not giving up on jeans entirely, we can't get enough leggings in our closets and with Amazon's Early Prime Day Deals, you can find leggings for just about any occasion.
+From coast to coast, we saw a big wardrobe shift.
+High-waisted leggings are the new high-waisted jeans as work and workouts transitioned to work from home and home workouts.
+While we're not giving up on jeans entirely, we can't get enough leggings in our closets and with Amazon's Early Prime Day Deals, Amazon shoppers can find leggings on sale for just about any occasion.

-Amazon's Early Memorial Day Deals don't stop at leggings.
-Whether you're looking for a juicer or a smart speaker, Amazon is offering up deep discounts on electronics, home decor, women's clothing, kitchen appliances, camping gear, travel gear, designer handbags, winter jackets, athleisure, designer dresses, sandals, sneakers, boots, designer sunglasses, underwear, bras, designer backpacks, swimwear, men's clothing, shoes, jewelry, loungewear, trendy tie dye items, fitness trackers, watches, luggage, diamonds, fitness trackers and tons more that will give you savings as good as Black Friday deals.
+We're seeing major deals, markdowns and discounts roll out across categories with Amazon's Early Prime Day Deals: electronics including the Amazon Echo Dot, Amazon Fire Tablet, Fire TV Stick and Amazon Kindle, laptop deals, home decor, women's clothing, kitchen appliances, camping gear, travel gear, designer handbags, winter jackets, athleisure, designer dresses, sandals, sneakers, boots, designer sunglasses, underwear, bras, designer backpacks, swimwear, men's clothing, shoes, jewelry, loungewear, trendy tie dye items, fitness trackers, watches, luggage, diamonds, fitness trackers and tons more.

-With its new guide section, Amazon has made it incredibly easy to shop for everything you need to tackle to stay healthy and organized this year.
+With its new guide section, Amazon has made it incredibly easy for shoppers to find everything they need to tackle to stay healthy and organized this year.
 Amazon features deals on health & wellness, beauty, activewear, fitness & outdoors, subscription boxes, home & kitchen, and more.

 In this pretty budget-friendly price range, you'll find ET’s top picks on gifts for your loved ones or something for yourself, including home gym equipment, face masks for exercising, self-help books, meal kits, skincare, fitness trackers, leggings, activewear, running shoes, and more!
 Whether you are shopping for that special someone or treating yourself, Amazon's deals are just a click away.

-Amazon also has great discounts from top brands and small businesses alike, and it comes just as we're starting to look ahead to spring.
-Downloading the Amazon app will bring the deals directly to your smartphone to do your shopping.
+As we get ready for Amazon's epic shopping event, make sure you get exclusive Amazon Prime Day deals with your Alexa device (the Amazon assistant) as you did the previous year.
+But this year, be sure to ask Alexa "What are my prime day deals?" to hear the best lightning deals from Amazon's huge sale.

+Plus, you can now shop small businesses on Amazon.
+Downloading the Amazon app will bring the deals directly to your smartphone.
 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
-And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can join the fun.
+And if you're not a member, sign up for an Amazon Prime Membership 30 day free trial so you can join in on the biggest discounts outside of Black Friday and Cyber Monday from the retail giant.

-Amazon shoppers, are you ready to stock up and save?
-Whether you need printed leggings to mix things up, capri pants for when you want to look cute, or you're looking for squat proof exercise tights, shop the best deals on leggings in every size, fit and color below.
+Check out ET Style's to picks of the best designer handbags we have curated with deep discounts with Amazon's Early Prime Day Deals.

 RELATED CONTENT: